chengkuangan/Containers/etcd-backup/README.md

     ...
     ```
     Refer the Kubernetes [Cronjob syntax](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#cron-schedule-syntax) for more configuration option.

+    Please note that Cronjob does not support customize timezone which is always defaulted to UTC+0:00.
+Refers the [reported issue here](https://github.com/kubernetes/kubernetes/issues/47202).

 2. Change the timezone via the YAML environmental variable.
 This affects the snapshot filename and the logging timestamp.
     ```yaml